spiral/docs/framework/container.md

 {
     const INJECTOR = Injector::class;

-    //This argument can not be automatically set by Container if we trying to resolve this class in our arguments public function __constrcut($name)
+    //This argument can not be automatically set by Container if we trying to resolve
+    //this class in our arguments
+    public function __constrcut($name)
     {
         //...